njseeto/node-with-react/notes.md

 - Using [mLab](https://mlab.com/home)
 - This database is used to save our collection of users.
 This will help verify users visiting the app.

+__Authentication__
+- Request comes in, cookie-session will extract data from cookie
+- Passport will grab the id from the cookie
+- id is passed to deserializer function and will turn id into user
+- user is added to request object as `req.user`
+- request goes to the route handler